Our Police Chief

 College of Business, Intercultural Management program focused on

 principled centered business practices and in 2014 he completed The

 Rutgers University Business School Human Resource Law "Best Practices"

 In the Spring of 2016, Joe completed the University of Southern California,

 Marshall School of Business Executive Education program on talent utilization.

-In the Spring of 2017, Joe will begin the Temple University Leadership Program
+In the Spring of 2017, Joe began the Temple University Leadership Program

 to hone his leadership skills and develop principles of successful team management.